 The results with the a7R are an improvement a7 that we reviewed.

-The biggest single contributing factor in the A7r is its resolution: whatever the cause of shake, be it camera or photographer-induced, the A7r’s high resolution means it’ll be shown in incredible detail, if you look closely.
+The most significant single contributing factor in the A7r is its resolution: whatever the cause of shake, be it camera or photographer-induced, the A7r’s high resolution means it’ll be shown in incredible detail if you look closely.

-This fundamental point has an impact on all the potential contributing factors – and is equally true for cameras such as the Nikon D800(E).
-Beyond this, there are several potential causes or contributing factors, which we should consider.
+This fundamental point impacts all the potential contributing factors – and is equally valid for cameras such as the Nikon D800(E).
+Beyond this, there are several possible causes or contributing factors, which we should consider.

-Using the self timer doesn’t change the way the shutter operates – it just adds a delay to remove the influence of user motion – the shutter must still close then open to begin the exposure, which would be the main source of shutter shock.
+Using the self-timer doesn’t change the way the shutter operates – it just adds a delay to remove the influence of user motion – the shutter must still close then open to begin the exposure, which would be the primary source of shutter shock.
 However, mounting the camera on a heavy-duty tripod and making sure it’s solidly secured does, in our experience, eliminate this problem.

-Hand shake is another potential source of image shake, and the camera’s lightweight body means there’s less inertia to overcome before your slight hand movements induce image shake (again, visible in great detail, because of the high resolution).
+The handshake is another potential source of image shake.
+The camera’s lightweight body means there’s less inertia to overcome before your slight hand movements induce image shake (again, visible in great detail because of the high resolution).
 Whether you’re mounting the camera on a tripod or hand-holding, you need to think hard about stability and the higher shutter speeds required to ensure it.

 Shutter Speed and Selection

-Shutter Speeds are important, but in A7 series the A7r has the lowest shutter speed.
+Shutter Speeds are essential, but in the A7 series, the A7r has the slowest shutter speed.

-In an era where most makers give more control over Auto ISO, often in quite sophisticated ways (such as Nikon and Pentax letting you choose whether the camera should operate above or below 1/FL), this is a disappointment.
+In an era where most makers give more control over Auto ISO, often in quite sophisticated ways (Nikon and Pentax letting you choose whether the camera should operate above or below 1/FL), this is a disappointment.

-But when the Sony a7R is mounted firmly on a sturdy tripod, you get a great deal of detail, even at higher ISO settings in very low light.
-It’s worth opening and browsing around in this JPEG image to see all the detail in the courtyard and even through the windows.
+But when the Sony a7R is mounted firmly on a sturdy tripod, you get a great deal of detail, even at higher ISO settings in the meagre light.
+It’s worth opening and browsing around in this JPEG image to see all the points in the courtyard and even through the windows.

 The camera is ready to shoot in nearly half a second with no lens attached, so the delay may have something to do with initializing the lens.

-The Sony A7r has a ‘hybrid’ autofocus system, the A7r sticks with a more conventional contrast detect setup.
-The camera has a total of 25 focus points to work with, and from our experiences, its focusing performance is on-par with DSLRs in good light, and a bit slower than the best mirrorless models.
+The Sony A7r has a ‘hybrid’ autofocus system, the A7r sticks with a more conventional contrast-detect setup.
+The camera has 25 focus points to work with, and from our experiences, its focusing performance is on par with DSLRs in good light and a bit slower than the best mirrorless models.

-In low light, however, the camera can struggle to focus – unless you are mindful to set the AF point over a contrasty area.
-If you do so, we’ve been very pleased by the camera’s autofocus accuracy in shot after shot.
+However, in low light, the camera can struggle to focus – unless you are mindful of setting the AF point over a contrasty area.
+If you do so, we’ve been delighted by the camera’s autofocus accuracy in shot after shot.

-While shooting in continuous mode the A7r offers two different continuous shooting modes: standard (1.5 fps) and speed priority (4 fps).
+While shooting in continuous mode, the A7r offers two different constant shooting modes: standard (1.5 fps) and speed priority (4 fps).
 The speed priority mode shoots faster than regular continuous, but for a much shorter duration.

 The a7R hits its advertised speeds in its standard continuous mode, and its large buffer size allows you to shoot at full speed for quite a while.

-Clearing buffer can take a while, during which time you cannot enter the menus or playback mode.
-For JPEG shooting, this delay depends on the number of photos you’ve taken.
+Clearing buffer can take a while, during which you cannot enter the menus or playback mode.
+For the JPEG shooting, this delay depends on the number of photos you’ve taken.

 A7r uses the same NP-FW50 InfoLithium battery found on many other models of Sony cameras.
 The NP-FW50 has 7.7Wh of energy, which Sony claims will provide 340 shots per charge.
-That’s very low, considering the a7R has no built-in flash, which is normally included in the CIPA battery life numbers.
+That’s very low, considering the a7R has no built-in flash, usually included in the CIPA battery life numbers.
 Do note that using Wi-Fi frequently will eat more battery.

 Despite the cost of the A7r, Sony does not provide an external charger.
-Rather, you use an AC-to-USB cable (or just your PC) to fill up the FW50 battery.
+Instead, you use an AC-to-USB cable (or just your PC) to fill up the FW50 battery.

-Charging via the USB adapter takes a whopping 310 minutes, so it makes a lot of sense to pick up one of the BC-TRW or BC-VW1 external chargers, which are both considerably faster (especially the latter).
+Charging via the USB adapter takes a whopping 310 minutes, so it makes much sense to pick up one of the BC-TRW or BC-VW1 external chargers, which are both considerably faster (especially the latter).

-Some stores are offering great deal price with bundled lens.
+Some stores are offering a great deal price with a bundled lens.
 We can’t say about the price much as in some places the price is still high.

-So, if you are looking for cheap priced mirrorless camera then Sony A7r is a must buy.
-Also, if you fall into the category of Architecture, Landscape, Studio, Fashion, Product and Macro photography then surely go for it.
+So, if you are looking for a cheaply priced mirrorless camera, check the Sony A7r you will buy.
+Also, if you fall into the category of Architecture, Landscape, Studio, Fashion, Product, and Macro photography, then surely go for it.

-We hope you like this article related to Sony A7r.
-If you have any question regarding Sony A7r or A7 series then please do comment below or contact us.
+We hope you like this article related to the Sony A7r review.
+If you have any questions regarding Sony A7r or A7 series, please comment below or contact us.